 Bezos went on to explain to Charlie Rose that he knows “Amazon will be disrupted one day” and that in the new economy companies are going to have “short life spans.”
 It is exactly that kind of productive paranoia that drives an obsessive approach to innovation.
 Bezos puts it like this:

 “I would define Amazon by our big ideas, which are customer centricity, putting the customer at the center of everything we do, invention.
 We like to pioneer, we like to explore, we like to go down dark alleys and see what’s on the other side.”

 If Amazon is going to be disrupted, that is our most certain reality as well.
 The only response is to maintain a foot in two worlds.
-You have to deliver performance today and have the discipline to reinvent the business to win in the 2020 world that hasn’t even been invented yet.
+You have to deliver performance today and have the discipline to reinvent the business to win in a world that hasn’t even been invented yet.
 You boldly enter the “dark alleys” and lead people through them to the other side.

 The biggest breakthroughs take place just outside our comfort zone.
 Leaders need to get more comfortable being uncomfortable.
 The key to success is to disrupt your own business before the marketplace does it for you and that is exactly what I talk about with Gene Hammett on his podcast, Leading in the Trenches.